-Poverty affects roughly 250,000 children in Washington, and one third of Native American, African American and Hispanic or Latino children in our state are poor.
+Poverty currently affects roughly 200,000 children and families in Washington, and one in four of African American and Hispanic or Latino children in our state are poor.
 Poverty has long-lasting impacts on child and family well-being and is often associated with homelessness, child welfare involvement, and poor educational and health outcomes.
-Conversely, policies aimed at reducing childhood poverty can yield positive benefits for Washington in terms of improved individual and family functioning, and increased economic selfsufficiency for future generations.
+Conversely, policies aimed at reducing childhood poverty can yield positive benefits for Washington in terms of improved individual and family functioning, and increased economic self-sufficiency for future generations.